nithronium/atakip-vulnerabilities/README.md

 # atakip-vulnerabilities
-Proof of concept for vulnerabilities of Atakip.com website.
+Proof of concept for vulnerabilities of Atakip.com website. - 18 August 2020

 Atakip.com is a website that allows yellow cab owners to track their taxis' information online.
 The website provides GPS information for the cabs, their status, their speed, their earnings and information about the driver and owner of the cab.
 This repo includes proof of concept scripts for the vulnerabilities on the Atakip.com web address.